dargmuesli/web-kraken/README.md

 Some JavaScript files directly contain wasm files as strings inside the source code in a base64 encoded format.
 The magic number in the base64 format equals `AGFzbQ`.
 By searching for this string inside JavaScript files via the `AGFzbQ language:JavaScript` search query, the crawler is able to find all embedded wasm files which can then be extracted and converted back to the regular hex format.
 As the files represent actually compiled wasm files, they are optimal for further analysis and generally more interesting than the files found via the first approach.
 Because these files are embedded inside JavaScript files as strings, the sizes of the files are on average smaller than the ones found via the NPM crawling approach.

+The GitHub crawler can be used with the following command:
+`gitcrawler [toke]` where token is a GitHub access token which is required to use the GitHub API and can be created [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).

 | Option                  | Description                                                                                |
 |-------------------------|--------------------------------------------------------------------------------------------|